 Imagine being able to have the relaxing vibe of riding a kayak, but with the increased vision and flexibility of surfing?
 This is exactly what paddle boarding offers you.
 A paddle board is a larger surfboard that has enough buoyancy to allow riders to stand on the board while the board is not moving.
-These are also known as SUP paddle board, meaning "stand up paddle boards."
+These are also known as SUP paddle boards, meaning "stand up paddle boards."
 The board has enough buoyancy that you can stand on it without having your feet submerged underwater.
 Waves are not necessary to have when riding (but can be fun for more advanced riders), due to the fact that you use a paddle to propel the board when riding.
-Paddle boarding is a sport that will be fun to all skill levels.
+Paddle boarding is a sport that will be fun for all skill levels.
 Some riders use paddle boards to have a nice relaxing journey on the water, the view into clear water is spectacular when standing on your board.

-People who have never tried paddle boarding ofen ask: is paddleboarding hard?
+People who have never tried paddle boarding often ask: is paddleboarding hard?
 Learning how to paddle board may not be as easy as you’d think to start with.
 But by knowing some useful paddle boarding tips, you can make the learning process easier than you'd think.
 There are several mistakes that are commonly seen in beginners.
 Learn what they are and try to avoid them and it could help you conquer the learning curve faster:

 Mistake 1.
 Getting the Wrong Equipment